Bloodvein Headwaters Day 1: Trout Bay to Crystal Lake

 Red Lake pictographs - close up

 The cross figure below could indeed be a cross!
-If it is, it could be Christian-inspired; it could just as easily be a cross associated with the Medewiwin, the society of Ojibwe medicine men.
+If it is, it could be Christian-inspired; it could just as easily be a cross associated with the Midewiwin, the society of Ojibwe medicine men.
 Then again, it may be a figure in a canoe with an undulating snake approaching from below.
 Or yet again, it could be a crude representation of the two-horned serpent associated with the “medicine” the painter of this image has come for.
 There is a similar figure in NE Ontario at the Diamond Lake site in the Temagami area.
 Lacking any context it is difficult to say much with certainty!

-Selwyn Dewdney, whose book Indian Rock Paintings of the Great Lakes, initiated the systematic recording and analysis of pictographs in the Canadian Shield area, visited this site in 1960.
+Selwyn Dewdney, whose book Indian Rock Paintings of the Great Lakes initiated the systematic recording and analysis of pictographs in the Canadian Shield area, visited this site in 1960.
 The sketch he made of the site shows that the pictographs haven’t deteriorated very much in the past fifty-plus years.

 Dewdney's sketch from 1960